 Given that the bilateral filter gives a substantial gain of about -0.5%, we propose that it is included into the current draft of the VVC standard.

+Thanks

+Many thanks to Qualcomm and HHI for their comprehensive efforts in crosschecking.